 Earlier this year I was told by my doctor that my cholesterol (the bad kind – LDL) was “way too high.”
 I was totally taken aback.
 I’m young (-ish), on the thin side, and for the most part, I eat a healthy diet.
 It turns out that I’m genetically susceptible to this.
 Bummer!

-Rather than take medication, I wanted to lower it myself.
-Now you know I’m a big time foodie, so there’s nothing I stopped eating all together.
+Rather than take medication, I wanted to reduce it myself.
+You know that I’m a big-time foodie, so there’s nothing I stopped eating all together.
 After all, food is a huge part of my life, and I develop recipes almost daily, tasting them all the while.

 - 4 cups non-fat plain yogurt

 - 1 cup non-fat milk

 - 1-1/2 teaspoons vanilla extract

 - 1-1/2 cups fresh cherries pitted and halved